 Kieper’s figure eight is aggressive and precise.
 It’s work.
 After a couple of hours, the temptation to get lazy on the occasional figure eight settles in.
 When that happens I remind myself that some of Kieper’s biggest muskies were caught at this point in the retrieve, including this morning’s 53-inch trophy.
 And even that fish needed plenty of convincing: Kieper had to make 25 consecutive figure eights before he tricked the fish.

 “It’s all about the extra work you put into every single little thing on every single day with everything you do on the water,” Kieper says.
 “Otherwise, when that one chance on that one day comes, it’s going to be the one moment when you’re not prepared.
-That nanosecond can be when a 50-pound fish comes out of nowhere and blasts you.”
+That nanosecond can be when a 50-pound fish of 10000 casts comes out of nowhere and blasts you.”

 Seventeen…32…48…I’m in a routine now.
 Cast.
 Retrieve.
 Figure eight.
 Cast…